AdrianJimenezNieto/chatbot/README.md

 ## (EN) Chatbot

 Customizable chatbot for anything, with Spanish speech synthesis.
-To customize it, add more fields to `intents.json`
+To customize it, add more fields to `intents.json` and retrain the model with the script `training.py`

 ### Instalation